gaperton/Type-R/docs/chapters/collection.md

 ### `static` comparator = x => number | string

+Maintain the collection in sorted order according to the "sortBy" comparator function.

 "sortBy" comparator functions take a record and return a numeric or string value by which the record should be ordered relative to others.

 ### `static` comparator = ( x, y ) => -1 | 0 | 1

+Maintain the collection in sorted order according to the "sort" comparator function.

 "sort" comparator functions take two records, and return -1 if the first record should come before the second, 0 if they are of the same rank and 1 if the first record should come after.